 3 p.m – 5 p.m.
 Walking tour.
 We’ll start off with an overview of the city and its history, so we can get our bearings and put what we experience in the next few days in perspective.
 But this is not just any walking tour.
 Elena Ortiz Junes is a member of the Ohkay Owingeh pueblo with 33 years of experience in education travel in the Southwest.
 She no longer gives walking tours, but is doing so because she is friends with NextTribe co-founder Jeannie Ralston, who years ago wrote a story about her business for Travel + Leisure.
 Junes, a Native American interpreting the Native American world, provides an authentic angle on the past and offers deep insight into the legends, mindset, and beliefs of those who have claimed this land since ancient times.

-5:30 – 7:00 p.m.
+5:00- 6:30 p.m.
 Reception at Obscura Gallery, where we will talk to owner/photographer Jennifer Schlesinger about her work and sip wine.
+We’ll be gathering with interesting locals so you can meet other women living in Santa Fe and widen your circle of friends.

-7:30 Dinner at one of Santa Fe’s best restaurants, Paloma, a vibrant, Mexican-inspired kitchen featuring regional takes on sea bass, lamb, and vegetarian fare.
+7:00 Dinner at one of Santa Fe’s best restaurants, Paloma, a vibrant, Mexican-inspired kitchen featuring regional takes on sea bass, lamb, and vegetarian fare.
 The restaurant has extensive tequila and mezcal selections.
+The owner Marja Martin will come by our table to talk about how she built her restaurant.

 (Included: Walking tour, reception, and dinner.)